BrandonButler123/BrandonButler123.github.io/README.md

 ### This is my first project, completed under the direction of Get Coding
-#### This project was completed using a combination of HTML, CSS & JS
+This project was completed using a combination of HTML, CSS & JS

 #### Author: Brandon Butler

-The completed project will be a recipe wesite, including a request page for input from users
+The completed project will include a recipe wesite with a request page for input from users

 ### __________________________________________________________________________________________________
 ### Please see the included POC prototype below